pocketsign/expo-downloads/README.md

 - **Parameters** (`OpenFileOptions` object):
   - `uri`: The URI of the file to be opened.
 (Use the `uri` field of the `SaveFileResponse` object returned by `saveFile`.)
-  - `mimeType`: The MIME type of the file.
+  - `type`: The MIME type of the file.

 ### Permission-related Functions